Waljakov/dotfiles/README.md

 - xdotool (show popup-calendar in correct position)
 - feh (for setting wallpaper)
 - tlp (for polybar-script power-usage)
-- vundle (packagee managment for vim)
+- vundle (package managment for vim)
+	- vimtex (vim package for enhanced latex usage)
+	- neocomplete (package for autocomplete eg in vimtex)

 The folder "polybar-scripts" is a copy from here: https://github.com/polybar/polybar-scripts